-In addition to up to 152-bit encryption of wireless transmissions, the two access points in the Dual-Band Wireless A+B Broadband Router support the industrial-strength wireless security of 802.1x authentication and authorization.
-The Router also serves as a DHCP server, has NAT technology to protect against Internet intruders, supports VPN pass-through, and can be configured to filter internal users' access to the Internet.
+To protect your data and privacy, the Wireless-G Broadband Router can encrypt all wireless transmissions.
+The Router can serve as a DHCP Server, has NAT technology to protect against Internet intruders, supports VPN pass-through, and can be configured to filter internal users' access to the Internet.
 Configuration is a snap with the web browser-based configuration utility.

-With the Linksys Dual-Band Wireless A+B Broadband Router at the center of your home or office network, you can share a high-speed Internet connection, files, printers, and multi-player games with the flexibility, speed, and security you need!
+With the Linksys Wireless-G Broadband Router at the center of your home or office network, you can share a high-speed Internet connection, files, printers, and multi-player games with the flexibility, speed, and security you need!